Murdaugh family: State indictments

-Federal indictment 22 counts
+Federal indictment, 22 counts

 On May 24, 2023, the US Attorney's Office, District of South Carolina announced that a federal grand jury returned an indictment of 22 counts for money laundering, wire fraud, bank fraud and conspiracy to commit wire fraud and bank fraud for a total of $12,425,254.32.
 As part of a plea deal with federal prosecutors, they chose 22 charges that were most representative of the victims.

-As part of the plea deal, he was to face up to 30 years in federal prison to be served concurrently with his state conviction on the same charges.
+As part of the plea deal, Murdaugh was to face up to 30 years in federal prison to be served concurrently with his state conviction on the same charges.
 The plea deal required he "be truthful" with prosecutors.
 Days before his sentencing, DOJ prosecutors posted a new court filing saying that Alex had failed a polygraph test, and an additional $1.3m in stolen money and a further 11 victims were discovered since the plea deal was made.
 Nevertheless, the plea deal was retained, but with the new victims the prison sentence was increased.

-On April 1, 2024, Murdaugh was sentenced to 40 years in federal prison for his financial fraud crimes, to run concurrently with the previous sentences - two life sentence for double murder, and 27 years for state financial crimes - and to pay reparations of $8.7 million to the known 25 victims.
+On April 1, 2024, Murdaugh was sentenced to 40 years in federal prison for his financial fraud crimes, to run concurrently with the 27 years for state financial crimes.
+He is also to pay reparations of $8.7 million to the known 25 victims.
+There is a Federal mandatory minimum of 85% or exactly 34 years even with perfect conduct.
+Murdaugh began serving time on October 14, 2021 when he was 53 years old.